Red Sox vs. Diamondbacks: Betting Trends, Records ATS, Home/Road Splits

 Red Sox Recent Betting Performance

-- The Red Sox have played as the favorite in three of their past 10 games and have gone 1-2 in those contests.
+- The Red Sox have played as the favorite in three of their past 10 games and won two of those contests.

-- When it comes to hitting the over, the Red Sox and their opponents are 4-6-0 in their last 10 games with a total.
+- In their last 10 games with a total, the Red Sox and their opponents are 4-5-1 when it comes to hitting the over.

 Red Sox Betting Records & Stats

-- The Red Sox are 10-8 in games they were listed as the moneyline favorite (winning 55.6% of those games).
+- The Red Sox have won 11 of the 19 games they were favored on the moneyline this season (57.9%).

+- Boston has a 4-3 record (winning 57.1% of its games) when playing as moneyline favorites of -140 or shorter.

-- Based on this game's moneyline, the Red Sox have an implied win probability of 60%.
+- The implied moneyline probablility in this matchup gives the Red Sox a 58.3% chance to win.

-- In the 49 games in which oddsmakers have set an over/under for Boston, it has combined with opponents to go over the total 30 times (30-18-1).
+- Boston has combined with opponents to go over the total 30 times this season for a 30-18-2 record against the over/under.

-- The Red Sox have not had a spread set for a matchup this season.
+- The Red Sox have had a spread set for just one matchup this season, and they covered.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.